Choosing the Right Balance Transfer Card

 Strategic Planning

-By knowing when the promotional period ends, you can avoid being caught off guard by sudden interest rate increases.
+Knowing when the promotional period ends can help you avoid being caught off guard by sudden interest rate increases.
 This awareness allows you to plan your finances effectively.

 Potential Pitfalls